v-rising/ModernCamera/README.md

 ### Features
 - Option and keybinding to enable/disable ModernCamera
-- Option to invert Y axis
 - Option to use default build mode camera settings
 - Option to always show a crosshair
+- Option for field of view
+- Keybinding to hide UI
 - First person view
     - Option to enable/disable first person view
-    - Alway shows interior castle roof
     - Alway locks camera rotation
     - Offsets camera height when shapeshifted
 - Third person view